 Requirements and prospects Desired skills and personal qualities

-Communication skills, IT skills, Attention to detail, Organisation skills, Problem solving skills, Number skills, Analytical skills, Team working Qualifications
+Communication skills, IT skills, Attention to detail, Organisation skills, Customer care skills, Problem solving skills, Presentation skills, Analytical skills, Logical, Team working, Interest in built environment Qualifications

-GCSE or equivalent English & Maths (Grade 4 or above (C or above)) Essential
+GCSE or equivalent English & Maths (Grade Grade 4 or above (C or above)) Essential

 A Level or equivalent Any subject (Grade Minimum 96 UCAS Tariff Points) Essential Things to consider